jar398/cldiff/doc/method.md

 Once parents are determined, the child-parent relationship can be inverted to obtain the set of children of each node in the merged hierarchy.

-## Outputs

-All outputs are driven off the merged hierarchy.

-[2020-08-04 TBD: only the diff report is ready right now.]

-### Diff

-The output is an abridged version of the merged hierarchy in a human readable CSV form.

-Subtrees that are identical between the low and high priority checklists are elided in order to focus attention where there is taxonomic action.
-This can result in a substantially smaller file.

-### Alignment

-The output is simply the articulations of the alignment, with reversals removed (there is no reason to have both x = y and y = x).

-[2020-08-04 TBD: Also need to render the two checklists in Euler/X taxonomy format.]

-### 'Underlay' - adding low-priority nodes to high-priority checklist

-The command set consists of

-  1. Node additions for the 'low only' nodes in the merged hierarchy, excluding those that are inconsistent (`><`) with the high priority checklist
-  1. Node field additions ?  for situations where a low only node has property values that are missing from the high only node that is matched?

-### 'Overlay'

-The command set consists of

-  1. Node additions for the 'high only' nodes
-  1. Node field changes to modify matched low nodes so that they have information from high nodes
-  1. Removal of inconsistent 'low only' nodes, taking care to update parent pointers

-### Update

-  1. Node additions for the 'high only' nodes
-  1. Node field changes to modify matched low nodes so that they have information from high nodes
-  1. Removal of all 'low only' nodes